hekmon/hllogger/README.md

 ### Regular output

-Raw ouput on your terminal (if not started by systemd or if started by systemd but output is not `os.Stdout` or `os.Stderr`).
+Regular (default) ouput on your terminal or on a file.

 ```raw
 2022/02/14 20:37:31     DEBUG: test